Bureau of Indian Affairs

 Open

 The Bureau of Indian Affairs (BIA) concurred with this recommendation and said it would take steps to implement it.
-In January 2023, BIA said it had updated its purchase card and other guidance to include the requirement to consider excess personal property before purchasing new.
-BIA's response did not include actions taken related to roles and responsibilities in its purchase card guidance; related to when is practicable to check for and obtain excess property; or related to evaluating the suitability of available excess property to meet agency needs.
-We are coordinating with BIA and when we confirm what actions it has taken in response to this recommendation, we will provide updated information.
+In February 2024, BIA said it had updated its purchase card guidance and expected to update its purchase request guidance in the next month to include the requirement to consider excess personal property before purchasing new.
+We will continue to monitor BIA actions in response to this recommendation.

 Alaska Native Issues: Federal Agencies Could Enhance Support for Native Village Efforts to Address Environmental Threats